1948 Progressive Conservative leadership convention

 The 1948 Progressive Conservative leadership election was held to choose a leader for the Progressive Conservative Party of Canada.
 The convention was held at the Ottawa Coliseum in Ottawa, Ontario, Canada.
 Voting occurred on October 2, 1948.
 Premier of Ontario George A. Drew was elected as the party's new leader.
 The National Film Board of Canada made a short film about the event for its Eye Witness series.

 Background

 John Bracken had been leader of the party since 1942 but did not enter parliament until the 1945 federal election in which the Liberal government was re-elected despite an increase in seats for the Progressive Conservatives.
-Unable to impress his leadership on the parliamentary party, which viewed him as an outsider, he was persuaded to step down as leader in 1948.
+Their seat increase largely took place in Ontario, and was credited to the provincial government led by Drew; Bracken, having been generally viewed as an outsider since he became leader, quickly came under pressure to resign and make way for Drew, but he refused to do so, and Drew himself was initially reluctant to step away from his role as Premier.
+However, Drew unexpectedly lost his seat in the Ontario legislature in the 1948 provincial election, which opened up an obvious opportunity for him to make the move to Parliament Hill.
+With over two-thirds of the Tory federal caucus representing Ontario ridings, Bracken recognized that his position was now untenable, and resigned as leader.